Fish and chips: Chips

-British chips are usually considerably thicker than American-style french fries.
-Some U.S. restaurants and some people in their home cooking may use a thick type of chip, similar to the British variant, sometimes referred to as steak fries.
-In 2016, British chef Gordon Ramsay opened a British-themed fish-and-chip restaurant in the Las Vegas Strip.
+British chips are usually considerably thicker than American-style French fries.
+Some US restaurants and some people in their home cooking may use a thick type of chip, similar to the British variant, sometimes referred to as steak fries.

 Accompaniments

 In chip shops in most parts of Britain and Ireland, salt and vinegar are traditionally sprinkled over fish and chips at the time it is served.
 Suppliers use malt vinegar, onion vinegar (used for pickling onions), or the cheaper non-brewed condiment.
 In a few places, notably Edinburgh, 'sauce' (as in 'salt and sauce') is more traditional than vinegar—with 'sauce' meaning a brown sauce.
-In England, a portion of mushy peas is a popular side dish, as are a range of pickles that typically include gherkins, onions and eggs.
+In England, curry sauce, gravy, mushy peas, beans and tartar sauce are popular side dishes, as are a range of pickles that typically include gherkins, onions and eggs.
 In table-service restaurants and pubs, the dish is usually served with a slice of lemon for squeezing over the fish and without any sauces or condiments, with salt, vinegar and sauces available at the customer's leisure.
 Ketchup is also a popular addition (a 2020 YouGov poll in the UK saw ketchup, curry sauce and mushy peas as the top three toppings after salt and vinegar).
-More than one in three in England use ketchup: John Lennon covered his fish and chips in ketchup.

 In Ireland, Wales and England, many takeaways serve warm side portions of sauces such as curry sauce or gravy, if requested and normally for a small extra fee (curry sauce topped the poll in Wales with one in three using it as a topping).
 The sauces are usually poured over the chips.
 In the Midlands especially, chips with mushy peas or baked beans are known as a "pea mix" or a "bean mix".

 Other fried products include 'scraps' (also known as 'bits' in Southern England and "scrumps" in South Wales), originally a by-product of fish frying.
 Still popular in Northern England, they were given as treats to the children of customers.
 Portions prepared and sold today consist of loose blobs of batter, deep-fried to a crunchy golden crisp in the cooking fat.
 The potato scallop or potato cake consists of slices of potato dipped in fish batter and deep-fried until golden brown.
 These are often accompanied for dipping by the warm sauces listed above.

+In Sheffield, Yorkshire fishcakes are made by sandwiching a piece of fish between two slices of potato and deep frying it in batter.
+This is commonly sold in a bread bun and known as a Fishcake Butty.